 Following Erdogan’s remarks that those who have received mobilization orders should be ready, millions visited the official website of the Ministry of Defense to find out if their name is on the list.
 Due to the heavy traffic the site went down quickly.

-Devlet Bahceli, the chairman of the opposition Nationalist Action Party (MHP), which has decided to enter into an elections alliance with the AKP and to support Erdogan, answered the president’s call by saying, “We are ready for mobilization.
+Devlet Bahceli, the chairman of the opposition Nationalist Movement Party (MHP), which has decided to enter into an elections alliance with the AKP and to support Erdogan, answered the president’s call by saying, “We are ready for mobilization.
 It is time to hoist the Turkish flag over Afrin.”
 Prime Minister Binali Yildirim got into the mood by dressing up in military attire at a meeting of the AKP's youth wing in Kocaeli.

 The spirit of nationalism and shouts of war do not spare small children either.
 Erdogan’s photo shoot with children wearing military outfits at an AKP meeting and his calling a little girl dressed in a military commando uniform to the stage prompted bitter reactions, even though he had tried to console the crying girl.